 You may have seen these glorious ruby and green stalks at your local farmers market recently, I snapped this shot just last week at the Union Square GreenMarket in NYC.

 Rhubarb is technically a vegetable, although it is most frequently referred to as a fruit.
-It grows year round in green houses but field rhubarb is one of the first vegetables/fruits of spring and grows through summer.
+It grows year-round in green houses but field rhubarb is one of the first vegetables/fruits of spring and grows through summer.

 You will find a variance in color, some stalks more green, some more red, some down right pretty in pink.
 The red stalks tend to be sweeter.

-How to Buy and Store it
+How to Buy and Store Rhubarb:

 Power in the Plant!
-Health benefits of rhubarb
+Health Benefits of Rhubarb: